zunicd/Language-of-Proteins/README.md

 # Protein Language Capstone
 FourthBrain Capstone: **Learning the Language of Proteins** (InstaDeep Industry Project)

-Group Members: Damir, Michal, and Tikka
+Group Members: Damir Zunic, Michal Roztocki, and Tikeswar Naik

 ## Background
 Drug development and discovery is a time and labor intensive process that has the potential to be enhanced and improved by next-generation protein sequencing techniques.